jeniverede/jeniverede/README.md

 During my time learning coding at WBS Coding School, I immersed myself in a variety of languages and technologies, including HTML, CSS, JavaScript, React, NodeJS, MongoDB, and PostgreSQL.
 I embarked on both group and individual projects, such as crafting an interactive cookbook, to-do lists, blog sites, and delved into the intricacies of working with databases.

-Looking ahead to my graduation from WBS Coding School in November 2023, my career goals revolve around combining my design & UI skills with coding.
-My goal is to become a Frontend Web & App Developer for organisations dedicated to causes close to my heart, including those that support animals, the environment, people, businesses or heritage preservation.
+Since my graduation from WBS Coding School in November 2023, I am working towards my career goal of combining my design & UI skills with coding.
+I am open to work as a Frontend Web & App Developer for organisations dedicated to causes close to my heart, including those that support animals, the environment, people, businesses or heritage preservation.
 I aspire to contribute my skills and experience to a nurturing and supportive work environment that values individuality.

 In my free time, I love visiting museums and thinking about how those who came before us lived.
 I also enjoy adding to my library of historical fashion books.